Last Updated on

 Difference # 2: the second floor houses one of the largest Poker Rooms in New York State, with a cloistered high limit ($100 minimum) table gaming area.
 Even more hidden, the highest-roller “Inner Sanctum” consists of seven private “gaming salons.”

 Catering to and bending over backwards for high-stakes gamers ($20,000 average per-hand), is one of Resorts World Catskills strong suits.
-Top clients are escorted by helicopter or luxury limo from the City, stay comped in two-level villas with private plunge pool and butler service, and have their preferred drink waiting at their table, among other perks.
+Top clients are escorted by helicopter or luxury limo from the City.
+They stay comped in two-level villas with private plunge pool and butler service.
+And, their preferred drink awaits at their table.
+Among other perks.

 And then there’s the high concentration of Asians here – by design.
-The third “gimmick” that makes Resorts Catskills stand out is its dedication to a demographic that loves gambling – 30% of the casino floor is designed for the mostly Chinese market.
+The third “gimmick” that makes Resorts Catskills stand out is its dedication to a demographic that loves gambling.
+Thirty percent of the casino floor is designed for the mostly Chinese market.

 Table games – some very specific to Asian countries and only found here – feature tea service and are manned by bi-lingual speakers.